 State Data Sources and Publications

-Department of Education and Training (DET) have prepared a report on the Victorian training market performance and responsiveness to businesses across Victoria’s regions.
-The report includes training market profiles of the following regions: Loddon Mallee North, Loddon Mallee South, Wimmera Southern Mallee, Central Highlands, Great South Coast, Geelong and Surrounds, Hume, Gippsland, Northern Metropolitan, Southern Metropolitan, Eastern Metropolitan, Western Metropolitan and Inner Metropolitan.
+Department of Education and Training (DET) prepares reports on the Victorian training market performance and responsiveness to businesses across Victoria’s regions.
+The reports include training market profiles of regions including Loddon Mallee North, Loddon Mallee South, Wimmera Southern Mallee, Central Highlands, Great South Coast, Geelong and Surrounds, Hume, Gippsland, Northern Metropolitan, Southern Metropolitan, Eastern Metropolitan, Western Metropolitan and Inner Metropolitan.

 The Department of Education and Training provides data and statistics on the Victorian School education system, including figures for student numbers, retention rates and school numbers.

 Victoria in Future 2016 (VIF 2016) is the official state government projection of population and households.
 The projections cover the period 2011 to 2051 for Victoria and the major regions.
 For Local Government Areas (LGA) and smaller areas (VIFSAs) they cover the period to 2031.

 Know Your Council allows users to benchmark and compare similar councils, view detailed profiles of councils, view maps of council areas (local government areas) in Victoria and find out about how local government works in Victoria.